NESPEDUFV/more-data/docs/source/index.rst

 Here, you have created a Data with a function that parse your document, that function is a default, but you can create your own parser function that implements some nice features for your enrichment.
-After that, you instantiate an index_handler and use load_index method, passing a parser and others kwargs.
-We will enrich a specific geo_location enrichment so we need the geo_location and code_h3 equals true.
-The code_h3 is to get the point and hashing this point using `h3 library <https://github.com/uber/h3>`_.
+After that, you instantiate an ``index_handler`` and use load_index method, passing a parser and others kwargs.
+We will enrich a specific `geo_location` enrichment so we need the `geo_location` and `code_h3` equals true.
+The `code_h3` is to get the point and hashing this point using `h3 library <https://github.com/uber/h3>`_.
 If the lat/long is in array object you have to pass the name of this field.

 .. code-block:: python

+   from enrichment.enricher import Enricher, EnricherBuilder from enrichment.enricher.elasticsearch_connector import (
+      ElasticsearchConnector,
+      IndexHandler,
+      ReindexHandler,
+      Pipeline,
+      PipelineHandler,
+      PolicyHandler,
+      Policy,
+   )
+   from enrichment.models.data import Data from enrichment.parser import parse_document
+   from enrichment.utils.util import read_json_from_file

+   from elasticsearch import Elasticsearch

    es = Elasticsearch(
       hosts=[{'host': HOST, 'port': PORT}],